philipturner/molecular-renderer/Documentation/user-interface.md

 To close the window, click the "X" button at the top.
 You can also use `Cmd + W` (macOS) or `Ctrl + W` (Windows).
 On macOS, the window is typically out of focus when it first appears.
 Do not use `Cmd + W` until you click the window and bring it into focus.

 The window does not register keyboard/mouse events or forward them to the program.
-This may change in the distant future, to allow interactive WASD-type navigation of a scene.
+Interactive WASD-type navigation of scenes is not a target use case.
+Users should learn how to use scripted camera movements for all animations, both real-time and offline.